Earnestly/pkgbuilds/README.md

 Various packages built from the latest VCS sources with small personal tweaks.

 ### [antimicro](https://github.com/Ryochan7/antimicro)
-Inspiried by `qjoypad` but with more features, more developed and actively maintained.
+Inspiried by [qjoypad](http://qjoypad.sourceforge.net/) but with more features, more developed and actively maintained.

 ### [dmenu-pango-imlib](https://github.com/Cloudef/dmenu-pango-imlib)
-Pango and imlib patches from @Cloudef applied to dmenu allowing for proper unicode fallback and image generation.
+Pango and imlib patches from Cloudef applied to dmenu allowing for proper unicode fallback and image generation.

 ### gvim
 There were no sane vim/gvim PKGBUILDs available.
-This build uses python 3 instead of python 2.
+This build uses Python 3 instead of Python 2.

 ### [hhpc](https://github.com/aktau/hhpc)
-Hides the mouse after a specified time, a maintained clone of `unclutter`.
+Hides the mouse after a specified time, a maintained clone of [unclutter](http://unclutter.sourceforge.net/).

 ### llpp
 OpenGL accelerated mupdf based PDF reader.